 You’ll give your dog some incredible mental stimulation and tons of fun.
 There are a few things that you can do to help them get through the tunnel quickly:

 - Start with a straight tunnel.
 It’s not natural for a dog to go through this kind of space, and not seeing the other side may scare them.
 Curved, long tunnels are for experienced dogs only.
 Start your dog on a small, straight tunnel if you’re building your agility course.

 - Ask for help.
 A great way of getting your pup started is by getting someone to hold them on the lead and send them in at one end while you call them from the other side.
 Then, call them enthusiastically and maybe start by offering them a treat at the end to make them want to get there quicker.

 - Gradually increase the length of the tunnel.
 Do not go from one extreme to the other!
 Instead, gently grow the tunnel until you reach a point where your dog can go in one end and meet you at the other on their own.

 Then, you will need to find a suitable class for your pup.
-The agility clubs have to separate dogs based on their size to ensure that the obstacles are at the right height.
+The agility clubs have to separate dogs based on size to ensure that the obstacles are at the right height.
 For that, you will need to measure your dog or, depending on the club, have them officially measured by a professional.

 Look at the dog agility training equipment when you arrive and ensure they are all up to standard.
 Are they clean?
 Are they steady?
 Make sure that no splintered or critical areas could hurt your pup on the course.